Ramón C. Cortines School of Visual and Performing Arts: Library

 Building #2 is a cone-shaped building that incorporates the library.

 Theatre and Visual Arts

 Building #3 includes the Visual Arts Academy and the Theatre Academy.

 Theatre/concert hall

 Building #4 includes a 927-seat performing arts theater used for assemblies, plays, and concerts.
 This building is shaped in the form of the number 9 for the school's old name, CLAHS#9.
 This building also includes the black box theater, which can accommodate 250 people.
 The tower and spiraling form sit on top of this building.
 A main public entry for after-hours use is located at the west corner of the site.

 Music Academy

 Building #5 includes the Music Academy.

 Cafeteria

 Building #6 is located in the center of the campus and includes the kitchen and students' eating area.

 Gym and dance studios

-Building #7 includes the gymnasium, locker rooms, support spaces, dance studios, an air-conditioned indoor basketball court, a weight room, and a parking garage.
+Building #7 includes the gymnasium, locker rooms, dance studios, an air-conditioned indoor basketball court, a weight room, and a parking garage.